pandoc/lua-filters/lilypond/README.md

 code blocks into embedded images of musical notation.
 It's designed with (pandoc-flavored) Markdown input in mind.

-See the accompanying test files for some examples of how the filter works.
+See the accompanying test files and the [examples](#Examples) section below for some examples of how the filter works.

 ## Rationale
 LilyPond is the tool of choice for generating musical notation from